civican/legisinfo/44-1/bills/S-17/bill_text.md

 Subsection 8(3) of the Act is replaced by the following:

-**(3)** **If** the **Canada Agricultural Review** Tribunal decides that a person has committed a violation, or a person is convicted of an offence under this Act, the Tribunal or the convicting court, as the case may be, may, in addition to any penalty or punishment imposed, order that any seed or package by means of or in relation to which the violation or offence was committed be forfeited to **His** Majesty in right of Canada.
+**(3)** If the Canada Agricultural Review Tribunal decides that a person has committed a violation, or a person is convicted of an offence under this Act, the Tribunal or the convicting court, as the case may be, may, in addition to any penalty or punishment imposed, order that any seed or package by means of or in relation to which the violation or offence was committed be forfeited to His Majesty in right of Canada.

-> **Explanatory Note**:
-> *This amendment is necessary in order to reflect the name change of the Review Tribunal.*
-> *Existing Text*:
-> > Where the Tribunal decides that a person has committed a violation, or a person is convicted of an offence under this Act, the Tribunal or the convicting court, as the case may be, may, in addition to any penalty or punishment imposed, order that any seed or package by means of or in relation to which the violation or offence was committed be forfeited to Her Majesty in right of Canada.

 ### Department of Transport Act